bovlb/frc-tips/ramps/README.md

 final static k_rampTimeSeconds = 0.25;
 ```

-Ramping is generally something we think about in the context of telemetric operation, especially for the drive train.
-It can apply to other subsystems.
-It can also apply to autonomous routines, but that has to be done with great care.
+Remping is generally used for the drive train, although it can sometimes apply to other subsystems.
+It is also generally used only for telemetric operation; it can also apply to autonomous routines, but that is better handled by setting maximum acceleration in path planning.

-There are a number of different ways to implement ramps.
-TODO
+There are a number of different ways to implement ramps.  [ TODO: Add more than one. ]

 ## Slew Rate Limiter

 The easiest and simplest way to add ramps is using a class called `SlewRateLimiter`.
 This can be applied directly to your control inputs (e.g. your joystick) inside your arcade drive command.

-You probably have an arcarde drive command where the `execute` method

-looks something like:
+You probably have an arcarde drive command where the `execute` method looks something like:

 ```java
 double forward = ...; // Probably from -Y on the joystick